 - COVID-19 vaccination: British Sign Language resources here

-- ‘Covid-19 vaccination: A guide to phase 2 of the programme’ here (Public Health England)
+- ‘Covid-19 vaccination: A guide to phase 2 of the programme’ here (.pdf) and available online here (Public Health England)

 - South East London Integrated Care System (ICS) new Vaccine Facts website

 - Members of Black and South Asian communities share in this NHS video their motivation to have vaccines, despite their initial concerns.

 - Some of the UK’s black church leaders have come together to reassure their communities about the COVID-19 vaccination and its compatibility with their faith, in this new video made in partnership with the NHS.